 Request information through appropriate channels from any member of the university.

+Conduct votes of confidence and no-confidence using Faculty Senate adopted procedures (posted to the Faculty Senate website).

 The powers and duties of the University Faculty are delegated to the Faculty Senate in Article 3, Section 2.

 2010.3 Article II.
 University Faculty